 What is Kumiko Zaiku|Delicate woodworking techniques steeped in Japanese tradition

-Kumiko zaiku is a traditional Japanese woodworking technique in which wood is combined into geometric patterns without the use of nails.
-This technique has been handed down from the Asuka Period to the present day through the skill and passion of craftsmen.
+Kumiko zaiku is a traditional Japanese woodworking technique,Craftsmanship of combining wood into geometric patterns without using nailsIt is.
+This technique has been passed down from the Asuka Period to the present day through the skill and passion of craftsmen.
 Today, it is widely used for everything from wall-hanging interior decorations to fittings and folding screens.

 Let's take a closer look at the characteristics, history, and production techniques of kumiko zaiku, as well as its use in modern times.